Skip to content

 According to the law, the agreement can be terminated by either party with one month's notice for good cause (e.g. in the event of a significant change in the employee's life situation or operational requirements).
 The agreement may also include a time limit and cancellation options.
 However, this only terminates the agreement on working from home, but not the employment relationship as such.

-If employees regularly work from home, the employer must provide them with the necessary digital work equipment.
+If employees regularly work from home or remote, the employer must provide them with the necessary digital work equipment.
 This includes both the hardware (e.g. laptop, mobile phone, etc.) and the necessary internet connection.
 Also, the employer and employee may also agree that the employee may use his or her own digital work equipment when performing his or her services in the home office.
 However, if such an agreement is made, the employer must pay the employee appropriate remuneration.

 © digitalwerk